donkirkby/live-py-plugin/docs/howitworks.md

 ---
-I want to record each change to the program's state, so I take the original source code and add logging calls around each assignment, loop iteration, and other interesting features.
+I want to record each change to the program's state, so I take the original source code and add logging calls around each assignment, loop iteration, and every other interesting feature.
 Each change I make to the code needs to leave its behaviour the same while recording enough information to build a display.
 The recording is done by making calls to a new global variable:
 `__live_coding_context__`.